Q: Who are we and what is our mission?

 - Be between the ages of 4 and 19 years during the camp session.

-- Be medically stable in order to stay overnight at camp without a caregiver onsite:
+- For in-person camp: Be medically stable in order to stay overnight at camp without a caregiver onsite:

-o Not receiving intravenous (IV) antibiotics, total parenteral nutrition, IV fluids, or oxygen when checking in at camp.
+- Not receiving intravenous (IV) antibiotics, total parenteral nutrition, or IV fluids when checking in at camp.

 Q: What if our patient has passed away?

-Q: How does Camp Hobé help my children?
+Q: How does Camp Hobé summer camp help my children?

 A: Camp Hobé helps your children by addressing and relieving the psychological, social, and physical impact of cancer and similarly-treated disorders.
 Camp lets kids use and rediscover their bodies by letting them do activities they cannot normally do.
 The high level of supervision and medical care we provide makes this possible.
 Camp lets your children be kids again and lets them spend time outside a serious environment playing and learning through play.
 Camp returns kids to a peer group that they may have missed during treatment.
 At camp, living with cancer and similarly-treated disorders makes your children part of the crowd.